googleapis/gapic-showcase/README.md

 #### Starting the Server
 The primary purpose of the CLI tool will be starting the showcase server.
 This server will expose the GAPIC Showcase services port 7469 by default.
-There will be two ways to start the server, either as a blocking process that must be sent an interrupt to exit or as a daemon.

 ##### Spinning Up the Server
 ```sh